Cadillac: Becoming the "Standard of the World" and the Great Depression: 1915–1941

 Cadillac introduced designer-styled bodywork (as opposed to auto-engineered) in 1927.
 It installed shatter-resistant glass in 1926.
 Cadillac also introduced the "turret top", the first all-steel roof on a passenger car.
 Previously, car roofs had been made out of fabric-covered wood.

 The Great Depression sapped the auto industry generally, with the luxury market declining more steeply; between 1928 and 1933, Cadillac sales declined by 84% to 6,736 vehicles.
 Exacerbating sales performance for the Cadillac brand was a policy, reflective of the times, which discouraged sales to African Americans.
 Nick Dreystadt, mechanic and national head of Cadillac service, urged a committee—set up to decide whether the Cadillac brand would live on—to revoke that policy.
 After the policy was eliminated, brand sales increased by 70% in 1934, and Dreystadt was promoted to lead the entire Cadillac Division.

 By 1940, Cadillac sales had risen tenfold compared to 1934.
 In 1936, Dreystadt released the Series 60 as Cadillac's entry into the mid-priced vehicle market.
 It was replaced by the Series 61 in 1939, but a popular model that was derived from it, the Sixty Special, continued through 1993.
 Another factor helped boost Cadillac growth over the next few years: a revolution in assembly-line technology.
 In 1934, Henry F. Phillips introduced the Phillips screw and screwdriver to the market.
 He entered into talks with General Motors and convinced the Cadillac group his new screws would speed assembly times and therefore increase profits.
 Cadillac was the first automaker to use the Phillips technology, in 1937, which was widely adopted in 1940.
-For the first time in many years all cars built by the company shared the same basic engine and drivetrain in 1941.

-1941 also saw the introduction of optional Hydra-Matic, the first mass-produced fully automatic transmission, offered the previous year on the Oldsmobile.
+In 1941, for the first time in many years, all cars built by the company shared the same basic engine and drivetrain.
+The same year also saw the introduction of optional Hydra-Matic, the first mass-produced fully automatic transmission, offered the previous year on the Oldsmobile.